CopperQueen/hannah_miller_ge_3250_term_project/project_plan.md

 [Back to Main README](./README.md)

 This document outlines the steps to create an interactive visualization project combining earthquake data and tectonic plate boundaries using Python, primarily within an iPython Notebook environment.

 ## Project Goal

-To fetch, process, analyze, and visualize earthquake data in relation to tectonic plate boundaries, creating both interactive and static maps to demonstrate the correlation between seismicity and plate tectonics.
+The primary goal is to build a foundational system for visualizing and analyzing seismic activity to advance earthquake prediction efforts.
+This involves:

+1.  **Visualization:** Develop maps displaying tectonic plates, historical earthquakes, and dynamically added seismic events from feature tables.
+2.  **Machine Learning for Prediction:** Train ML models using features derived from seismic station activity (paired with ground truth earthquake data, e.g., from USGS) to predict earthquake location and depth.
+3.  **Robust Evaluation:** Evaluate model performance using temporal validation strategies like Leave-One-Year-Out (LOYO) cross-validation to assess generalizability.
+4.  **Scenario Analysis:** Enable experimentation with varying numbers and combinations of seismic stations to understand model robustness under different data availability conditions.
+5.  **Project North Star Goal and Foundation for Forecasting:** Establish the groundwork (data pipelines, feature engineering, modeling framework) for the long-term "North Star" goal of developing a reliable predictive system capable of identifying precursors to large earthquakes.

+Clear, informative visualizations will support all project phases, aiding in pattern discovery, model interpretation, and communication of results.

 ## Directory Structure